About Test Optional

-International students whose English is not their native language are required to submit the Test of English as a Foreign Language (T.O.E.F.L.).
+International students whose native language is not English are required to submit the Test of English as a Foreign Language (T.O.E.F.L.).
 In addition, students applying for our HEOP program, and/or students that have been homeschooled at any time in their high school career, are required to submit their SAT or ACT results.

-How does student indicate whether they want their standardized test scores considered for admission?
+How does a student indicate whether they want their standardized test scores considered for admission?

 Are students required to submit standardized test scores at any time?